tshalvi/SONiC/doc/port-si/port-si-per-speed.md

 During the **_Notify-Media-setting-Process_** two things occur:

 1. STATE_DB is updated with sfp, dom and pm data.
 2. The APP_DB is updated with the connected module SI parameters.
-This is achieved through the notify_media_settings() function, which uses the pre-parsed media_settings.json file to write its contents to APP_DB: First, a key is composed for performing the JSON lookup, based on the media type, specification compliance, length, and lane speed.
-Then, the lookup is performed using that key, and the relevant data is extracted from the JSON and stored in APP_DB.
+This is achieved through the notify_media_settings() function, which uses the pre-parsed media_settings.json file to write its contents to APP_DB: First, a key is composed for performing the JSON lookup.
+Then, the lookup is performed, and the relevant data is extracted from the JSON and stored in APP_DB.

     - A file named sai.profile will store a new parameter, **SAI_INDEPENDENT_MODULE_MODE=False**,  indicating whether independent mode is enabled for the platform or not.
 In order for this functionality to be active, it is not sufficient to simply have a CMIS module plugged in; it is also necessary for the independent module feature to be supported in sai.profile.